apeled/Photo-Collage/README.md

 - Addition of a user interface to allow for easy selection of the base image and image library.
 - Optimization of the color matching algorithm for better performance.
 - Exploring different patch sizes to create a variety of effects.

-## Contributors
-This project was a part of the 7-week MATLAB course, which provided the fundamental knowledge required to implement such an application.
-I extend my gratitude to the course instructors and my peers for their invaluable guidance and support.